 - Calm inflammatory acne with benzoyl peroxide.
 This powerful ingredient, found in SLMD BP Body Wash, kills acne causing bacteria and quells redness and irritation.

 - Use a spot treatment.
-SLMD Salicylic Acid Spot Treatment, BP Spot Treatment, and Spot Check Acne Patches target pimples to reduce swelling and redness.
+SLMD Salicylic Acid Spot Treatment, BP Acne Spot Treatment, and Salicylic Acid Pimple Patches target pimples to reduce swelling and redness.

 - Don’t pick, squeeze or pop body pimples.
 This can lead to greater inflammation, or even true scarring.
 The SLMD Body Acne System is a simple two step daily routine combining Salicylic Acid Body Spray and BP Body Wash to help prevent and treat body breakouts.